cse-sim/cse/doc/src/docs/input-data/top-members.md

 **exShadeModel=*choice***

-Specifies advanced exterior shading model used to evaluate shading of [PVARRAYs](#pvarray) by [SHADEXs](#shadex) or other PVARRAYs.
+Specifies advanced exterior shading model used to evaluate shading of [PVARRAYs][pvarray] by [SHADEXs][shadex] or other PVARRAYs.
 Advanced shading is not implemented for building surfaces and this setting has no effect on walls or windows.

 <%= csv_table(<<END, :row_header => true)
 **Choice**,    **Effect**